skulltech/sumit-ghosh.com/_posts/draft-bitcoin-paper-annotated-explained.md

 An explanation plus annotation of the bitcoin paper by Satoshi Nakamoto.
 [Here](https://bitcoin.org/bitcoin.pdf) is the paper.

+__Format:__ A paragraph is quoted at whole once, then line-by-line explanation is given as necessary, quoting the line.

 > # Bitcoin: A Peer-to-Peer Electronic Cash System
 >
 > Satoshi Nakamoto